 The “Quick Take” Procedure

 Certain state and local government entities have the power to use the “quick take” procedure to acquire property for right of way.
-The quick take procedure allows the government entity to take immediate possession of the property upon offering to buy it and depositing the amount of the purchase offer with the clerk of the district court in the county where the property is located.
+The quick take procedure allows the government entity to take possession of the property by following negotiation procedures set out in statute (if required).
+Should these negotiations fail or they are not required for that government entity, the property may be acquired upon offering to buy it and depositing the amount of the purchase offer with the clerk of the district court in the county where the property is located.
 The clerk must notify the landowner that the money has been deposited.
 If the landowner disputes the taking of the property or the amount offered for it, the landowner must appeal to the district court.

 - In all other situations, the condemnor is not allowed to take possession of the property until the amount of “just compensation” has been determined through the court system and that amount has been paid to the landowner or deposited with the court.
 The court process begins when the condemnor serves the landowner with a Summons and Complaint.